Central Asia FAQs for Backpackers and Independent Travellers to Kyrgyzstan, Tajikistan, Kazakhstan

 The Fan Mountains in Tajikistan.
 We didn’t feel we were properly equipped to do them justice and, furthermore, the plan would have been to visit them en route to Uzbekistan, which didn’t happen because of the visa issue mentioned above.

 I think you wrote to me that you now carry travel books on your phone.
 Did you carry just Lonely Planet?

 Yes to both questions.
 It is, of course, more convenient to leaf through a real book but we save on weight by keeping them on our phones.
-As far as I am aware, Lonely Planet is the only publisher who has a book that covers all of the Central Asian countries but Bradt has individual guidebooks for each of the Stans.
+As far as I am aware, Lonely Planet is the only publisher that has a book that covers all of the Central Asian countries but Bradt has individual guidebooks for each of the Stans.
 For online information look at the excellent Central Asia Silk Road travel guide Caravanistan.